beingfluid/IntegrateNow/Chapter2_WhatYouNeedToKnowAboutJSONAndObjects.md

 - Initially, the replacer function is called with an empty string as key representing the object being stringified.
 - It is then called for each property on the object or array being stringified.

-  &nbsp;&nbsp;&nbsp;&nbsp;It should return the value that should be added to the JSON string, as follows:
+It should return the value that should be added to the JSON string, as follows:

 - If you return a Number, String, Boolean, or null, the stringified version of that value is used as the property's value.
 - If you return a Function, Symbol, or undefined, the property is not included in the output.